CPdA-Omi/CPdA-Omi/README.md

 #

 - :writing_hand: Currently in a full-stack developper course,
-- :fire: I'm working on a React project powered by an api,
 - :cloud: Don't ask me about *Skylanders*... insane fangirl of it,
 - :heavy_dollar_sign: Don't know why but I very enjoy to make shell scripts.